 The mean height of fall was calculated using mean stair height and calculated to be 2.29m.
 Higher ISS score relates to the severity of injuries sustained and was calculated using AIS scores.
 When the ISS score was correlated with the height of fall there was no correlation between height of fall and injury severity (p=0.40) (Figure 3).
 However, we found that height of fall was significantly associated when the thorax (p=0.01) and spine (p=0.03) were injured (Table 5).

+Discussion

-In summary, 16% of falls from stairlifts resulted in mortality with the most common site of injury being the limbs and the most severe injuries to the head.
+The findings from this study indicate 16% of falls from stairlifts resulted in mortality with the most common site of injury being the limbs and the most severe injuries to the head.
 Injuries to the thorax in those under 70 years, face spine and limb in those 71 to 85 years and the head in over 85 years were significantly associated with mortality.
 Individuals were 78% more likely to have an ISS score of 15 or more if they had a head injury and 79% more likely to have sustained and injury to the thorax.
 Injury to the head was 95% more likely to be seen with individuals with an ISS score greater than 25 points or more 69% more likely for those who sustain injury to the thorax.
 Finally, individuals with an ISS score of 25 points or more were 18 times more likely to have sustained injury getting off their stair lift.

-Discussion

-Previous studies have shown an estimated 230,000 of home accidents occur on stairs with approximately 500 resulting in fatality in the UK per year [15,16].
+These are important findings as previous studies have shown an estimated 230,000 of home accidents occur on stairs with approximately 500 resulting in fatality in the UK per year [15,16].
 Stairs are the location in the home where most deaths and major injuries occur, with the most serious injuries being sustained when individuals fall whilst descending stairs [16].

 Compared to falls whilst walking on level ground, falls on stairs pose a disproportionately high risk of mortality or for major injury such as traumatic brain injury (TBI) and hip fracture.
 The elderly are over three times more likely to sustain a moderate to severe TBI when falling on stairs as compared to when falling while walking.
 Furthermore, use of stairs is a significant predictor of hip fracture over other fall-related injuries for older adults [17].
 Given the risk of injury organisations have provided guidance to minimise these such as the Health and Safety Executive and the British Woodworking Federation [18,19].